MathematicsClubIITM/Summer-School-2024/Session 2/README.md

 # Session 2 - Numerical Navigators

-This is the introductory session to MathLab, presented by Aditi Vaidya and Pranjal Varshney.
-The session covers numerical techniques to solve ODEs and PDEs and an implementation of these techniques in GNU Octave.
+This is the second session of MathLab, presented by Aditi Vaidya and Pranjal Varshney.
+The session covers numerical techniques to solve ODEs using Euler's method and subsequent predictor-corrector improvements and PDEs using the finite-difference method along with an implementation of these techniques in GNU Octave.

 ## Link to YouTube Stream:
 [Click here](https://www.youtube.com/watch?v=A5nCCh7612I)